 Nick Greene added a hat trick in the other NA3HL semifinal as he helped the Yellowstone Quake even up their series (1-1) with a 6-4 win over the Gillette Wild on Friday night in Gillette, Wyoming.
 The third and decisive game three will head back to Cody, Wyoming on Saturday night at 7:30PM with the winner going to the NA3HL Frontier Division Finals against Great Falls next week.

 NEXT CONTEST: The Great Falls Americans will await the winner of Saturday’s other semifinal contest between the Gillette Wild and the Yellowstone Quake for the 2016 NA3HL Frontier Finals that will start next week in a best-of-three series with the winner going to the NA3HL Silver Cup Championship in Romeoville, Illinois at the end of March.

 Additional Media Coverage: March 18, 2016: Great Falls Tribune: Larson scores twice as Americans finish off Ice Dogs

-Additional Media Coverage: March 19, 2016: ABC/FOX Montana: NA3HL Playoffs: Great Falls Americans defeat Bozeman Ice Dogs to Advance to NA3HL Frontier Divisional Finals
+Additional Media Coverage: March 19, 2016: ABC/FOX Montana (KFBB): NA3HL Playoffs: Great Falls Americans defeat Bozeman Ice Dogs to Advance to NA3HL Frontier Divisional Finals